MicrosoftDocs/dynamics365smb-docs-pr.en-nz/business-central/inventory-how-work-item-tracking.md

 ms.search.keywords: null
 ms.search.forms: '6503, 6515, 6513, 6512, 6502, 6506, 6501, 6510, 6507, 6500, 6505, 6508, 9126, 6526, 6516, 6511, 6504, 6509, 163, 6550,'
 ms.date: 08/31/2021
-ms.author: edupont
+ms.author: bholtorf
 ---
-# <a name="track-items-with-serial-lot-and-package-numbers"></a>Track Items with Serial, Lot, and Package Numbers
+# Track Items with Serial, Lot, and Package Numbers

 You can assign serial numbers, lot numbers, and package numbers to any outbound or inbound document, and its posted item tracking entries are displayed in the related item ledger entries.
 You perform the work on the **Item Tracking Lines** page, which you can open from an inbound or outbound document.